Earp Gillam Bond Store, Russell Warehouse and railway siding (under consideration to amend)

 Construction years: 1886-1889

-Physical description: The Earp Gillam Bond Store is a four-storey, brick warehouse with timber beam construction built in an early federation Romanesque style.
-The facade is of polychromatic brick work in red and yellow, with brick pilasters topped out with a mix of composite style capitals.
-The two elongated side facades facing Bond Street and the former railway yards, now Foreshore Park, present a strong backdrop as a landmark for the East End of Newcastle.
-Each is punctuated with large arched doorways that define the three individual bays of the internal space, with arched window openings in vertical bays between.
-Each internal bay is defined by the alternating coloured external rendered and exposed brickwork.
-At the western end, the former Russell Offices is a three-storey Victorian Italianate masonry warehouse with rendered walls and symmetrical arched doorways and window openings (Dunn 2019).
+The Earp Gillam Bond Store (located within SP 44807 and SP 99591) is a four-storey, brick warehouse with timber beam construction built in a pre-Federation Romanesque style.
+The building’s facade is of polychromatic brick work in red and yellow, with brick pilasters terminating in composite style capitals.
+The building presents two elongated aspects facing Bond Street and the former railway siding and yards, now a car park within Foreshore Park.
+Both elongated aspects feature large arched doorways that define the three individual bays of the internal space, with arched window openings in each vertical bay between the doorways.
+Each internal bay is defined by the alternating coloured external rendered and exposed brickwork (some of which have been painted over).
+External hoists, or pulleys, are fitted above the top-floor doorways on both elongated facades.
+Original structural timber features, original timber floors, the brick outer shell, internal and external overhead hoists and sliding doors are significant.
+The modern floor plan and associated fitouts are not original and are non-significant.

 Date condition updated:17 Jan 26